Neural Collapse in Multi-label Learning with Pick-all-label Loss: Abstract

 \section{Abstract}

 We study deep neural networks for the multi-label classification (\MLab) task through the lens of neural collapse (NC).
 Previous works have been restricted to the multi-class classification setting and discovered a prevalent NC phenomenon comprising of the following properties for the last-layer features: (i) the variability of features within every class collapses to zero, (ii) the set of feature means form an equi-angular tight frame (ETF), and (iii) the last layer classifiers collapse to the feature mean upon some scaling.
-We generalize the study to multi-label learning, and prove for the first time that a generalized NC phenomenon holds with the ``pick-all-label'' formulation.
-Under the natural analog of the unconstrained feature model (UFM), we establish that the only global classifier of the pick-all-label cross-entropy loss displays the same ETF geometry which further collapses to multiplicity-1 feature class means.
-Besides, we discover a combinatorial property in generalized NC which is unique for multi-label learning that we call ``tag-wise average'' property, where the feature class-means of samples with multiple labels are scaled average of the feature class-means of single label tags.
-Theoretically, we establish global optimality results for the pick-all-label cross-entropy risk for the UFM.
-Additionally, We also provide empirical evidence to support our investigation into training deep neural networks on multi-label datasets, resulting in improved training efficiency.
+We generalize the study to multi-label learning, and prove for the first time that a generalized NC phenomenon holds with the ``pick-all-label'' formulation, which we term as \MLab~NC.
+While the ETF geometry remains consistent for features with a single label, multi-label scenarios introduce a unique combinatorial aspect we term the "tag-wise average" property, where the means of features with multiple labels are the scaled averages of means for single-label instances.
+Theoretically, under proper assumptions on the features, we establish that the only global optimizer of the pick-all-label cross-entropy loss satisfy the multi-label NC.
+In practice, we demonstrate that our findings can lead to better test performance with more efficient training techniques for \MLab~learning.